La La Anthony

 Anthony appeared in Two Can Play That Game (2001), You Got Served (2004), Think Like a Man (2012), Think Like a Man Too (2014), November Rule (2015) and Destined (2015).
 She appeared as Lakeisha Grant in the Starz original drama series Power.
 She hosted the American reality television series La La's Full Court Wedding and La La's Full Court Life.
-She married NBA player Carmelo Anthony in 2010, and currently stars in 50 cent’s “BMF” series as Markeisha Taylor.
+She was married to NBA player Carmelo Anthony from 2010 to 2021.

 Early life

 Anthony was born in Brooklyn, New York.
 Her parents, who are of Puerto Rican heritage, were born and raised in New York City.
 Anthony (who describes herself as an Afro-Puerto Rican) has a younger brother and two younger sisters.
 As a young child, she was involved in many activities, but music was her main interest.
-She went to Howard University, where she studied communications but did not graduate.
+She attended Howard University for three months.

 Career

-At the age of 15, Anthony started working in radio at WHTA-FM, HOT 97.5 in Georgia.
-After a short internship at that station, and while still in high school, she hosted Future Flavas, alongside rapper/actor Ludacris.
+Anthony started working in radio at WHTA-FM, HOT 97.5 in Georgia.
+After a short internship at that station she hosted Future Flavas, alongside rapper/actor Ludacris.

-At 19, Anthony worked at Los Angeles's 92.3 The Beat cohosting The B-Syde.
+Anthony worked at Los Angeles's 92.3 The Beat cohosting The B-Syde.
 She left the station in 2001 and moved to MTV where she cohosted Direct Effect and Total Request Live.

-In 2003, Anthony left MTV.
+In 2006, Anthony left MTV.
 She worked as a producer on Mike Tyson’s documentary, Tyson, which won the Regard Knockout Award in France and was included in the 2009 Cannes Film Festival.
 Anthony also produced a feature film with director/producer Brett Ratner.